Baseline-UI/npm-registry/README.md

 Example of add command: `baselineui add flip-words` This will add FlipWords to your project.

+🚀 Commands coming soon:
+1. `baselineui help` - shows a list of all commands with explanations.
+2. `baselineui components` - shows a list of all components availabe.

 Brought to you by <a href='https://github.com/PaxzDev'>PaxzDev</a>.
 Special thanks to <a href='https://github.com/developer-assets'>developer-assets</a> for contributing and helping.